ismaelrodino2/Weather-vibes-songs/README.md

 5 - yarn start;

 Using the app: Type some city in the input field, click in search and you get a list of songs to enjoy the weather!
 Obs: the background changes according to the weather.
-You can algo save it in local storage clicking in the button.
+You can also save it in local storage clicking in the button.
 To visualize, go to "visualizar".
 To clean local storage, click in "limpar storage".